IvanNardini/IvanNardini/README.md

 Finally, I need to stay up to date reading articles, studying other's projects and soon...That's the reason why [utils](https://github.com/IvanNardini/4-Utils).

+**Notice** : Everything I do both at SAS and at Google, check personal organizations

 ## Stats